 DTE’s mission is to, “Make things people love to use every day.”
 We make things that add value to your everyday life.

 We wanted to quickly ship a product on Kickstarter to help us gain experience with everything around involved shipping products and the Kickstarter process.

 We decided to launch a project on Kickstarter as part of their Make/100 initiative to learn about how the process worked on the Kickstarter side and to force ourselves into shipping a product.
 We had been talking about making a pen for almost as long as we had known each other, so that was a natural choice.
 We knew it was unlikely for our first ever product to be a huge success, so we put all our efforts into shipping and learning, rather than hoping for a runaway success.

 The Spire was our first experience with physical product design.
 My Co-founder, AJ, is a mechanical engineer with a background in woodworking, 3D printing, and generally just fiddling around with making things, so that is a huge asset to us.
-I tend to ask questions about whether we can do things and AJ will tell me how it can be done.
-We are both responsible for making sure the product is useful for our customers, but I am generally responsible for the aesthetics and he is generally responsible for making sure what we’re doing is possible to build.
-Though we often crossover into each other’s areas whenever necessary.
+When starting a new project I always have a lot of questions for AJ and we work collaboratively in order to make it the best it can be.
+We are both responsible for making sure the product is useful for our customers, but I am generally responsible for the aesthetics and he is responsible for making sure what we’re doing is possible to make.
+Though because there’s only 2 of us we wear a lot of hats.

 During the creation process we decided to make a pen that could only be made with 3D printing.
 Something that could not be made with traditional manufacturing processes was much more interesting to us and we believed would result in an interesting product, both aesthetically and in its utility.